svssathvik7/docs/docs/developers/Overview.md

 ## What does Garden unlock?

 Traditionally, cross-chain flows require users to manually bridge their Bitcoin before using those funds in dApps.
 Garden simplifies this with an [SDK](./sdk/Sdk.md) and [API](./api/GardenAPI.md) that abstracts the bridging process, letting users directly utilize Bitcoin within DeFi ecosystems.

-### Here’s the proposition

-- With Garden’s super-fast bridging, users get a native asset experience for Bitcoin on any chain.
-- Bitcoin has the potential to become a powerful driver for your distribution as it unlocks a lot of liquidity.
-By integrating Garden, you provide users with direct access to Bitcoin.
-- Garden enables innovative Bitcoin-based applications on EVM-compatible chains without worrying about bridging complexities.
+Here's what Garden can enable:

+- Access to Bitcoin’s existing liquidity, seamlessly integrated into your product or chain.
+- A native Bitcoin experience for users, free from bridging complexities.
+- Customizable SDK and API tools designed to fit your unique use case.

-## Choosing between API and SDK
+## Choosing between SDK and API

 Choosing between Garden’s [SDK](./sdk/Sdk.md) and [API](./api/GardenAPI.md) depends on your project’s requirements and technical expertise: